 How are blood clotting disorders diagnosed?

 - Complete blood count (CBC).
 A complete blood count checks the red blood cells, white blood cells, and blood clotting cells (platelets).
-Sometimes, young red blood cells (reticulocytes) are also checked.
-It includes hemoglobin and hematocrit and more details about the red blood cells.
+Sometimes young red blood cells (reticulocytes) are also checked.

 - Clotting tests.
-This test determines the level of clotting factors in the child's blood and how long it takes to clot.
+This test checks the level of clotting factors in the child's blood and how long it takes to clot.

 - Genetic tests.
-To check gene defects known to cause clotting disorders.
+This test checks for gene defects known to cause clotting disorders.

 How are blood clotting disorders treated?

-Your child's provider will probably refer you to a hematologist.
+Your child's provider will likely refer you to a hematologist.
 This is a specialist in blood disorders.
-Medications are the main treatment for clotting disorders.
+Medicines are the main treatment for clotting disorders.
 They include:

 What are the complications of blood clotting disorders?